 eu-LISA is continuously engaged in cooperation in the training filedfield with fellow European Union Agencies in the area of Justice and Home affairs, primarily CEPOL, EBCGA and Europol.
 The cooperation will be further strengthened with the inter-agency preparatory work on the training plans and initiatives regarding the future IT systems.

-All of eu-LISA’s training courses are supported by a strong e-Learning component through a dedicated e-Learning Management System (LMS) platform. eu-LISA’s LMS will become increasingly more important in the course of 2019, with a growing number of training sessions being delivered in e-learning format.
+All of eu-LISA’s training courses are supported by a strong e-Learning component through a dedicated e-Learning Management System (LMS) platform. eu-LISA’s LMS will become increasingly important in the coming years, with a growing number of training sessions being delivered in e-learning format.
+An account to access to the eu-LISA LMS can be requested at the following email address: email@example.com